ktiyab/pulsar/README.md

 - A built-in notification by email functionality that allows being alerted about tasks status (failures and successes);
 - A built-in analytics capability with a monitoring dashboard;
-- A built-in events manager " system that allows to easily create event-based functions;
+- A built-in events manager system that allows to easily create event-based functions;
 - A built-in secret manager system;
 - A built-in tasks cycle monitoring system.

 ### 1.1 - The skeleton architecture
-Pulsar aim to provide a reusable framework skeleton for scalable Cloud Function Apps.
+Pulsar provide a reusable framework skeleton for scalable Cloud Function Apps.
 This can be done by leveraging Cloud Function 2nd Gen to create an events-based App (for less than 1hour processing jobs) strengthen with services like:

-- Cloud Scheduler: for a manual or for the time-based run
+- Cloud Scheduler: for a manual the time-based run;
-- Cloud Logs Sinks: for executions based on event triggers from other cloud services.
+- Cloud Logs Sinks: for executions based on event triggers from other cloud services;
-- Cloud PubSub: as the messaging layer
+- Cloud PubSub: as the messaging layer;
-- Cloud function 2nd Gen: for on-demand processing resource
+- Cloud function 2nd Gen: for on-demand processing resource;
-- Cloud Storage: for persistent storage to keep files (input and output)
+- Cloud Storage: for persistent storage to keep files (input and output);
-- BigQuery: to add observable and an analytical layer on top of the app
+- BigQuery: to add observable and an analytical layer on top of the app;
-- SendGrid: for the alerting emails to share jobs states
+- SendGrid: for the alerting emails to notify jobs states;
-- Secret Manager: for keeping sensitive data instead of hardcoded them in your function (SendGrid key for example)
+- Secret Manager: for keeping sensitive data instead of hardcoded them in your function (SendGrid key for example);

 ![Pulsar architecture schema](readme/pulsar_schema.png)

+How does this architecture work?

-- The input instructions will come from auto-managed services like Cloud Scheduler and Logs Sinks for programmed or triggered events.
+- The input instructions will come from auto-managed services like Cloud Scheduler and Logs Sinks for programmed or triggered events;
-- Pub/Sub will serve as messaging service allowing our cloud function to be highly reliable and scalable
+- Pub/Sub will serve as messaging service allowing our cloud function to be highly reliable and scalable;
 - The processing part of our framework will be managed by Cloud Function coupled with Secret Manager which keeps our versioned secrets.
-Secret Manager will be used for example to host securely our SendGrid APIs key.
+Secret Manager will be used for example to host securely our SendGrid APIs key;
 - The output services like Cloud Storage will allow hosting input/output files, BigQuery will enable us to add analytics layers on top of the system, Cloud Logging will be leveraged for logs, and Sendgrid will serve as an email service for direct notifications.

 ### 1.2 - Task management and Cloud User Experience